MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-user-accounts-with-office-365-powershell.md

 ### View a specific account

-To display a specific user account, fill in the user principal name (UPN) of the user account, remove the "<" and ">" characters, and run this command:
+To display a specific user account, fill in the sign-in name of the user account of the user account, also known as the user principal name (UPN), remove the "<" and ">" characters, and run this command:

 ```
-Get-MsolUser -UserPrincipalName <UPN of user account>
+Get-MsolUser -UserPrincipalName <sign-in name of the user account>
 ```

 ### View some accounts based on a common property